 /s/ R. LaDuane Clifton

-R. LaDuane Clifton, CPA Chief Financial Officer, Secretary and Treasurer
+R. LaDuane Clifton, CPA

+Chief Financial Officer, Secretary and

+Treasurer

-Celebration, FL March 15, 2019
+Celebration, FL May 8, 2020

 Pursuant to the internet proxy rules promulgated by the Securities and Exchange Commission, the Company has elected to provide access to its proxy materials over the internet.
-Accordingly, stockholders of record at the close of business on March 5, 2019 will receive a Notice of Internet Availability of Proxy Materials and may vote at the Annual Meeting and any adjournment or postponement thereof.
-The Company expects to mail the Notice of Internet Availability of Proxy Materials on or about March 15, 2019.
+Accordingly, stockholders of record at the close of business on April 21, 2020 will receive a Notice of Internet Availability of Proxy Materials and may vote at the Annual Meeting and any adjournment or postponement thereof.
+The Company expects to mail the Notice of Internet Availability of Proxy Materials on or about May 8, 2020.

-You are cordially invited to attend the meeting in person.
+You are cordially invited to attend the meeting virtually on the internet.
 Whether or not you expect to attend the meeting, please vote over the telephone or the internet as instructed in these materials, as promptly as possible in order to ensure your representation at the meeting.
-Even if you have voted by proxy, you may still vote in person if you attend the meeting.
+Even if you have voted by proxy, you may still vote virtually on the internet if you attend the meeting.
 Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.